Lexus RX: 2008–2012

 Development of the third-generation RX began in 2004.
 Chief engineer Takayuki Katsuda headed development, with design being conducted from 2005.
 In late 2006, design work by Masanari Sakae was chosen, with the final designs that were presented as 1:1 scale models being green-lighted for production in the first half of 2007.
 On 9 October 2007, design patents were filed at the Japanese Patent Office (7 April 2008 in the U.S.) for both a conceptual variant and two production variants (RX and RX 450h).
 The first North American pre-production prototypes were sent to Cambridge, Canada in early 2008 for testing prior to the first RX 350 rolling off the production line on 28 November 2008.
 A hybrid concept vehicle, the LF-Xh, previewed the third-generation RX's design direction at international auto shows a year prior to the production model's debut.
 The LF-Xh, which stands for Lexus Future-Crossover(X) hybrid, was first shown at the 2007 Tokyo Motor Show.
 The LF-Xh featured a V6 engine with electric motors, LED headlights and taillights, and a concept interior.

 Lexus debuted the third-generation RX on 19 November 2008.
 The AL10 series is built in Japan and Canada, with North American models primarily built in Cambridge, Ontario, Canada.

+Japanese RX sales began on 19 January 2009 initially only offered in sole variant: RX350.
+RX450h sales began in April 2009.
+A front-wheel drive variant of the RX450h was added in September 2009.
+Each trim level is equipped with the "Version L" (Luxury) which is luxury-oriented, while the "Version S" (Sport) is a sportier version of the RX.
+A lower variant was released in August 2010, the RX270 was added.
+The RX 270 features a revised 2.7-litre 1AR-FE I4 which produces maximum power 188 hp.

 American RX 350 sales began in February 2009 as a 2010 model.
 For 2009, the front-wheel drive RX 350 starts at US$36,800 while the all-wheel drive version starts at US$38,200.
 EPA-estimated fuel economy is improved at city/highway/combined 18/25/21 mpg for the FWD RX 350 and 18/24/20 mpg for the AWD model.
 The RX 350 (GGL10/GGL15) features a revised 3.5-liter 2GR-FE V6 engine producing 275 hp with a wider power curve, it remains ULEV-II certified and now uses a six-speed automatic transmission with sequential shift.